Life list: Other animals

 Lifelists in fishing are more complicated compared to those in birding.
-Since there are so many methods of fishing as opposed to the relative simplicity of birding, fisherman disagree what "counts" for their lifelist and what doesn't.
-Some fisherman will only count fish species that they caught on hook and line, where the hook is fair, and the fish visibly took the bait.
+Since there are so many methods of fishing as opposed to the relative simplicity of birding, fishermen disagree what "counts" for their lifelist and what doesn't.
+Some fishermen will only count fish species that they caught on hook and line, where the hook is fair, and the fish visibly took the bait.
 Others are less strict, and some naturalists will even keep a lifelist with dipnets, or seines.
-The most popular form of lifelisting when it comes to fishing is called microfishing, where fisherman will use small hooks on rods lacking reels, targeting small species entirely by sight, often at night.
+The most popular form of lifelisting when it comes to fishing is called microfishing, where fishermen will use small hooks on rods lacking reels, targeting small species entirely by sight, often at night.
 This is particularly effective at building a large lifelist because there are a much greater number of species available to catch when you can target small fishes rather than just large game fish.

 Other species that may be lifelisted include primates, fungi, plants, and insects.